<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3882185&amp;fmt=gif">

 The one equalizing valve is designated in green and positioned between the high and low process connections of the pressure instrument to provide equal pressures on both sides.
 The two block valves are open while the equalizing valve and bleed valves are closed during normal operation.

 Not every manifold is configured to be directly connected to a differential pressure gauge, regardless of the port distance.
-See figure 1 below.
+See Figure 5 below.

-• V03 type in a 3 and 5-valve are available for both direct and remote mounting.
+• V03 type in a 3- and 5-valve are available for direct mounting of differential gauge models 1132 and 1133 only.

 Ashcroft provides the V01, V02 and V03 series manifolds in configurations designed for either direct mounting or remote mounting.